4skl/IRC_Client/README.md

 # Simple IRC Client

-A lightweight command-line IRC client written in Python with basic functionality.
+A lightweight command-line and web-based IRC client written in Python with both basic and advanced functionality.

 ## Features